dvillacis94/LivePerson/README.md

         target ‘<YourApplicatioName>’ do

      		# Pods for <YourApplicatioName>
-      		pod ‘LPMessagingSDK','~>2.8.0.9'
+      		pod ‘LPMessagingSDK','~>2.9.0'
   	```

-3. Your Podfile should look like this:
+3. Then add the necessary Pods for React-Native

     ```ruby
         # Uncomment the next line to define a global platform for your project